nxp-archive/openil_sja1105-tool/docs/md/sja1105-tool-config-format.5.md

 * The "index" attribute of each entry is not required nor is it interpreted by _sja1105-tool_; it is simply for ease of reading.
 * The first 5 entries in the L2 Forwarding Table are per-port.
-    * "bc_domain" indicates the Broadcast Domain.
-The only limitation imposed by default is that broadcast frames received on an interface are not to be forwarded on the port it came from.
+    * *bc_domain* indicates the Broadcast Domain.
+The only limitation imposed by default is that broadcast frames received on an interface should not be forwarded on the port it came from.
-      Thus, the broadcast domain of Port 0 is 0b11110 (0xF, Ports 1 to 4), etc.
+      Thus, the broadcast domain of Port 0 is 0b11110 (0x1E) (Ports 1 to 4),
+      broadcast domain of Port 1 is 0b11101, etc.
-    * "reach_port" indicates the Port Reachability for frames received on each ingress port.
+    * *reach_port* indicates the Port Reachability for frames received on each ingress port: "Are frames received from ingress port i allowed to be forwarded on egress port j?"
 The same restriction applies as above.
-    * "fl_domain" indicates the Flood Domain (which switch ports should receive a packet whose destination is unknown (not present in the L2 Address Lookup table).
-Same restriction as above applies.
+    * *fl_domain* indicates the Flood Domain: "Which switch ports should receive a packet coming from ingress port i whose MAC destination is unknown? (not present in the L2 Address Lookup table)" Same restriction as above applies.
-    * "vlan_pmap" can be used to remap VLAN priorities of ingress packets to different values on egress.
-Since this feature is unused, vlan_pmap[i] = i.
+    * *vlan_pmap* can be used to remap VLAN priorities of ingress packets to different values on egress.
+In this example the remapping feature is not used, so vlan_pmap[i] = i.
 * The last 8 entries in the L2 Forwarding Table are per-VLAN egress priority (determined from the first 5 entries).
-    * "vlan_pmap" is the only meaningful attribute for these entries, and is used to map the pair (egress VLAN priorities x ingress port) to one of the 8 physical Priority Queues per egress port.
+    * *vlan_pmap* is the only meaningful attribute for these entries, however it carries a different meaning than for the first 5.
+      It is used to map the pair (egress VLAN priorities x ingress port) to one of the 8 physical Priority Queues per egress port.
 The egress VLAN priority of the port is implied from the entry index (must subtract 5), and the ingress port number is the "i" in vlan_pmap[i].